 - Dogs that live outside of neutral, and challenge us on a daily basis, and press all of our buttons, and fry just about every nerve, are in fact the best teachers we will ever have.
 Teachers in life and love, beauty and ugliness.
 These teachers require us to learn about ourselves, mistakes and all.
 They teach us what it truly means to be human, and have humiliation, and true understanding.
 They teach us about our own emotions, good, bad, and indifferent.
 What works and what doesn’t.
 They teach us how to be learners, how to observe with objective eyes, how to truly listen without filters, and how to say what we mean.
 They teach us about the world around us.
 They teach us about a true and real relationship.

-My children loved you since forever, they saw you for you, they accepted you with open unquestioning hearts, and never once asked you to change.
-I wish we all had the hearts of children, honest, unfiltered, and pure.
+… Dear Franny, my children loved you since forever, they dreamed of you and then there you were.
+They saw you for you, they accepted you with open and unquestioning hearts, and never once thought about you needing to be different.
+You were their perfect in every sense of the word.

 My Gran Dame …